Northern Doctors Urgent Care

 Closing date -

-Location: The post holder will be allocated to one of NDUC's main sites (Northumberland House, Gosforth or Crutes House, Stockton on Tees) as a primary base, but will also be required to work from one of NEAS's sites (Bernicia House, Newcastle upon Tyne; Scotswood House, Newcastle upon Tyne; Russell House, Hebburn)
+The post holder will be allocated to one of NDUC’s main sites (Northumberland House, Gosforth or Crutes House, Stockton on Tees) as a primary base, but may also be required to work from one of NEAS’s sites (Bernicia House, Newcastle upon Tyne; Scotswood House, Newcastle upon Tyne; Russell House, Hebburn)

 The 111 service operates 24/7, 365 days a year and as such post holders will need to be able to offer flexibility in their working hours to meet the needs of the service.